jianfch/stable-ts/README.md

     Transcribe audio using Whisper.

     This is a modified version of :func:`whisper.transcribe.transcribe` with slightly different decoding logic while allowing additional preprocessing and postprocessing.
-The preprocessing performed on the audio includes: isolating voice / removing noise with Demucs and low/high-pass filter.
+The preprocessing performed on the audio includes: voice isolation / noise removal and low/high-pass filter.
 The postprocessing performed on the transcription result includes: adjusting timestamps with VAD and custom regrouping segments based punctuation and speech gaps.

     Parameters
     ----------
     model : whisper.model.Whisper
         An instance of Whisper ASR model.
-    audio : str or numpy.ndarray or torch.Tensor or bytes
-        Path/URL to the audio file, the audio waveform, or bytes of audio file.
+    audio : str or numpy.ndarray or torch.Tensor or bytes or AudioLoader Path/URL to the audio file, the audio waveform, or bytes of audio file or instance of :class:`stable_whisper.audio.AudioLoader`.
         If audio is :class:`numpy.ndarray` or :class:`torch.Tensor`, the audio must be already at sampled to 16kHz. verbose : bool or None, default False
         Whether to display the text being decoded to the console.